eduardoboucas/buildtimes/_posts/2015-08-17-creating-a-bemit-grid-system-with-include-media.markdown

 ## include-media marries BEMIT

 When using a library for managing all the breakpoints in a project (such as [include-media](http://include-media.com)), it seems logical to use take advantage of its power to generate all the grid classes with the responsive suffixes.
-The following mixin, part of [the include-media-grid plugin](https://github.com/eduardoboucas/include-media-grid), does just that.
+The following mixin, part of [the include-media-columns plugin](https://github.com/eduardoboucas/include-media-columns), does just that.

 {% highlight scss linenos %}
-@mixin im-grid($columns...) {
+@mixin im-columns($columns...) {
   @each $breakpoint in $breakpoints {
     $breakpoint-name: nth($breakpoint, 1);